 People are emotional beings by nature, and emotions will always adversely affect and influence a trader’s decision-making skills.
 That is a simple fact.
 It’s also why it is always crucial to have rigid principles and emotionless strategies when trading.
 One of the most important rules when trading is implementing a daily loss limit rule.
 Especially if you are an aggressive trader.
 Every trader needs to have some sort of loss-limiting system or “rule.”
-Whether this daily loss limit rule is based on a fixed percentage of total assets or a fixed percentage loss from capital employed in a single trade.
+This daily loss limit rule is based on a fixed percentage of total assets or a fixed percentage loss from capital employed in a single trade.

 Many trading platforms also have a mandatory daily loss system where a trader’s net loss cannot hit or exceed a predetermined daily loss limit at any point during the trading day.
 If at any time the loss exceeds the limit amount, the trading platform can potentially flatten any open trading positions, cancel pending orders, or suspend an account from placing any new trades until the start of the next trading day.
 In most cases exceeding the daily loss limit will also make an account automatically ineligible for a funding program if the trader happens to be in one.

-A daily loss limit is a maximum amount that an investor can lose on their total asset amount or a specific trade per day.
+A daily loss limit is the maximum amount an investor can lose on their total asset amount or a specific trade per day.
 Many investors self-implement a daily loss rule, while trading platforms or funding programs create a mandatory loss limit before becoming funded.
 This daily loss rule is based on a fixed percentage of total assets or a fixed percentage loss from capital used in a single trade.

 A good way to think of a daily loss limit is to compare it to a circuit breaker.
 After a certain percentage (or flat amount) has been lost from a trade, a daily loss limit can automatically stop the trader from trading any longer or immediately exit the losing position.
-With this daily loss in place, exiting a losing position should be automated and calculated, rather than something brought on by a panic attack.
+With this daily loss in place, exiting a losing position should be automated and calculated rather than something brought on by a panic attack.

 In practice, the daily loss limit is a way of preserving profits and capping losses.
 When the limit is reached, disciplined traders simply stop trading without telling themselves that the market will turn around any minute now and risk catching a falling knife.
 Refusing to follow your own daily loss limit rule is behavior more akin to a gambler than a trader.

 Every trader is different, and there is no one right answer for a daily loss limit.
 It truly depends on your risk tolerance, aggressiveness, and, frankly, emotional stability.
 A good rule of thumb is to set a 2% daily loss limit for yourself.
 However, again, it depends on you.
 Many traders think that a 2% loss limit is too small.
 For these types of traders, that limit essentially stunts their ability to trade riskier assets that show more volatile behaviors.
 On the other hand, many professionals and larger-scale investors believe that a 2% loss limit is absurd and too risky.
 In fact, many of these traders have a 0.5%-0.25% limit in their portfolios.
-A 2% loss in one of their accounts is considerably higher than a 2% loss for a trader with less capital, for example.
+For example, a 2% loss in one of their accounts is considerably higher than a 2% loss for a trader with less capital.

 How to Avoid Breaking The Daily Loss Limit